guherbozdogan/react-autocomplete/README.md

 #### `onEnterKeyDown`

-Function that is called when we press the `<Enter>` key while the text box is focused.
+Function that is called when we press the <kbd>Enter</kbd> key while the text box is focused.

 - Default: `undefined`
 - Signature: `(value, highlightedResultItem)`